Coarse Personalization: Empirical application

-and a shape restriction that $\beta_{i,d}>0$.
-We let $\epsilon_{i,d}$ represent a vector of the approximation error.
-The individual continuous CATEs are parameterized by the estimates $\{\{\hat{\alpha}_{i,d},\hat{\beta}_{i,d}\}_{d=1}^{2}\}_{i=1}^{N}$, and we use these to solve for the optimal treatment levels $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$ by using Equation \ref{eq:Firm-Program-Treatment}.
-Given the optimal treatment levels and the parameterized continuous CATE estimates for each individual and dimension of treatment, we run Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} with a choice of the number of treatments $L$ to attain the unique treatment values and their assignments.
-A logarithmic parameterization of the marketing treatment response to capture diminishing sensitivity has also been used in the CRM literature \citep{Rust2005}.
+along with a shape restriction that $\beta_{i,d}>0$ and we let $\epsilon_{i,d}$ represent the approximation error.\footnote{Any strictly concave functions can be used in this procedure.
+The stylized logarithmic functional form of the marketing treatment response to capture diminishing sensitivity has also been used in the CRM literature \citep{Rust2005}.} The individual continuous CATEs are parameterized by the estimates $\{\{\hat{\alpha}_{i,d},\hat{\beta}_{i,d}\}_{d=1}^{2}\}_{i=1}^{N}$, and we use these to solve for the optimal treatment levels $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$ following Equation \ref{eq:Firm-Program-Treatment}.
+We then choose the number of segments ($L$) and run Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} to attain the segments and their assigned treatments.

-We bootstrap the entire procedure to produce standard errors for our estimates.
-In our estimation results, we focus on the implementation uncertainty of the second step, the optimal transport step, which is of main practical interest to the firm.
-In practice, firms treat the first step CATE estimates as given and focuses on the implementation uncertainty of the different methods in generating profits.
-To do so, we take the first stage treatments as the ground truth and bootstrap only the second step of our procedure.\footnote{To fully account for both model uncertainty in the first step and the implementation uncertainty in the second step, we can use the confidence intervals that the Causal Forest provides for its CATE estimates.
-We can sample from the CATE confidence intervals and then implement the optimal transport step for each sample.} More specifically, we only bootstrap the segmentation and treatment assignment procedures from Section to \ref{subsec:Optimal-transport} to quantify the implementation error.
-For the benchmark marketing segmentation procedures, we also bootstrap the segmentation and treatment assignment procedure and treat the first stage estimates of customer preferences and optimal treatment levels as the ground truth.
+We bootstrap to produce standard errors for our estimates.
+In our estimation results, we focus on the implementation uncertainty of the second step, the optimal transport step, which is of main practical interest to the firm.\footnote{See \citet{Hitsch2024} for a discussion around uncertainty in decision-making for personalization strategies.} In practice, firms treat the first step CATE estimates as given and focus on the implementation uncertainty of the different methods in generating profits.
+Our focus on implementation uncertainty reflects situations where the firm is concerned with how the procedure performs across different markets, as well as uncertainty around the roll out of the personalization policy.

+To do so, we take the first stage treatments as the ground truth and bootstrap only the second step of our procedure.\footnote{To fully account for both model uncertainty in the first step and the implementation uncertainty in the second step, we can use the confidence intervals from the Causal Forest's CATE estimates.
+We then can sample from the CATE confidence intervals and then implement the optimal transport step.} More specifically, we only bootstrap the segmentation and treatment assignment steps from Section \ref{subsec:Optimal-transport} to quantify the implementation error.
+For our other segmentation benchmarks, we similarly only bootstrap the segmentation and treatment assignment steps.